arrahmanbd/dart_programming_guide/README.md

 [(Back to top)](#table-of-contents)

 # Basic Syntax
 Dart syntax is easy to understand and resembles many other C-style languages.
 It includes features such as variables, data types, operators, and comments.
-Refer to Basic Syntax for detailed information.

 # Variables and Data Types
 In Dart, variables are used to store data values.
 Dart supports various data types including integers, doubles, strings, booleans, lists, and maps.
 Learn more about Variables and Data Types.